This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 So you’re actually doing it!
 You’re on the road, full time living in a motorhome.
 For some people, it’s an easy transition, less so for others.

-After about six months, we took a nose-dive; the clocks changed and in the space of one day, the weather too.
+After about six months, we took a nose-dive; the clocks changed and the weather changed too, in the space of one day.
 We became a little desponded and struggled to adapt.
 We were also a little travel fatigued (yep, it’s a thing) after seeing so many new places and having so many new experiences; we missed being in one place.

 But we bounced back and accepted that not every day will be perfect, life is life after all …we’re just living it slightly alternatively!